 • The school system will provide the parent(s), guardian(s), or other person(s) having control or charge of each student enrolled in public school with a written summary of possible consequences and penalties for failing to comply with compulsory attendance.

-Consequences and Penalties for Violation of Compulsory Attendance

-The Principal or Principal's designee may assign consequences and penalties for unexcused absences and/or early checkouts at any time if he/she deems necessary.
+Consequences and Penalties for Violation of Compulsory Attendance and/or early checkouts at any time if he/she deems necessary.
 Consequences and penalties may include, but are not limited to the following: